The Benefits of Family Support Groups for Addiction

 Benefits of Family Support Groups

-• Letting go of anger and resentment: Family members experience a whole range of emotions in dealing with a loved one with an SUD, especially fear, sadness and guilt.
-But most importantly is built up anger and resentment about your situation.
-You may direct this at your loved one, leading to endless conflict, another family member you feel is enabling, or most of all, yourself which can lead to depression.
+• Letting go of anger and resentment: Family members experience a whole range of emotions in dealing with a loved one with an SUD, especially fear, sadness, and guilt.
+But most importantly, it built up anger and resentment about your situation.
+You may direct this at your loved one, leading to endless conflict, another family member you feel is enabling, or most of all, yourself, which can lead to depression.
 A family support group can provide counseling and tools to let these feelings go and work more positively towards a desired outcome.

-1. Understanding the roots of the addiction and learning about addiction: First, you will benefit by learning as much as possible about addiction and the substances your loved one is using.
+• Understanding the roots of the addiction and learning about addiction: First, you will benefit by learning as much as possible about addiction and the substances your loved one is using.
 Next, recognize and learn about what caused the person to develop an SUD.
-In support groups you can honestly explore this and learn from counselors and other members.
+In support groups, you can honestly explore this and learn from counselors and other members.

 Other helpful benefits include: